Visas and immigration

 The CAS is sent via email as a PDF file.
 You are expected to check the document for errors and submit a printout with the visa application supporting documents.

-There is no fee to apply for a course at NUA, but if you are offered a place you will be asked to pay a deposit to confirm the place and obtain a CAS by 17 June 2019.
+There is no fee to apply for a course at NUA, but if you are offered a place you will be asked to pay a deposit to confirm the place and obtain a CAS letter.
 The international deposit is £2,500 and will be deducted from the total fees due in your first academic year as reported on the CAS.

 The deposit will be non-refundable except in the following circumstances: